 P A R K S P A C E

-Both vibrant and practical, P A R K S P A C E is an intervention that helps visualize social distancing guidelines in Austin’s parks and green spaces.
+Both vibrant and practical, P A R K S P A C E was an intervention that helped visualize social distancing guidelines in Austin’s parks and green spaces.

 As Austinites step carefully back out of their homes, we need to shift the ways we move through and interact in public spaces.
 To help with this transition, P A R K S P A C E provides a creative wayfinding system to encourage safe practices for our community.
 The site-specific installation series uses eco-friendly turf paint to delineate spaces where people can come together to enjoy their favorite outdoor activities—like picnics, yoga, and relaxing in the sun—while maintaining a safe distance.
 P A R K S P A C E is designed to respond to the topography and character of each site, while highlighting native Texas wildflowers through colors and patterns.

 - Bat Observation Area (installed September 2020)

 - Long Center (installed August 2020)

 - Republic Square (re-installed September 2020)

 - Roy Guerrero Colorado River Park (installed July 2020)

 Please note that these installations are temporary by nature; select sites will be refreshed as means permit.
 Check back for future sites, including other parks across Austin and green spaces around the world, with other architecture foundations and centers for architecture incorporating the designs!